kdeldycke/e107-importer/readme.txt

 = 1.2 =
 * Upgrade e107 code to match latest 0.7.25-rc1.
+* Fix variable bleeding when importing items in batches.

 = 1.1 =
 * Add import of forums and threads to bbPress WordPress plugin.